 Getting To Batangas

-You will more often then not arrive at the Philippine islands through the capital's Manila airport.
-Transfer in the shortest and by far easiest way from here to Batangas is with a bus from Manila either direct options, private taxi options or local options including a short trike ride to get you to the port.
+You will more often than not arrive at the Philippine islands through the capital's Manila airport.
+Transfer in the shortest and by far easiest way from here to Batangas is with a bus from Manila either direct options, private taxi options, or local options including a short trike ride to get you to the port.